MKme/ESP8266-WIFI-Humidity-Monitor/README.md

 # ESP8266-WIFI-Humidity-Monitor
 Wireless humidity Monitor for my 3D printer filament.
 Samples DHT 11 every X hours/days, sends it to IFTTT and goes back in to deep sleep.

+See the FULL Assembly and project video here:

+See this video for detailled IFTT Config (motion sensor) https://www.youtube.com/watch?v=y9XC5yHR5Bk

 ### Wiring For ESP12E LOLIN

 | Pin On DHT11| Pin On ESP8266|